djhmateer/djhmateer.github.io/_posts/2020-10-21-cookie authentication in asp.net core 3.1.md

 ```

-To see how I give a different user a Cliam, look inside of `Login.cshtml.cs` file
+To see how I give a different user a Cliam, look inside of `Login.cshtml.cs` file which will look something like:

 ```cs
  public async Task<IActionResult> OnPostAsync(string? returnUrl = null)